Wickapps/Android-Data-Visualization/README.md

 # Android-Data-Visualization
-This project is covered in the book:
+This project is covered in chapter 2 of the book:

 ![](fig-cover-sm.jpg)

 https://www.apress.com/us/book/9781484239506
 # About the Project
-Intro.
+The projects extends the D3 visualization approach covered earlier and shows how to create D3 visualizations targetted for the Android platform.

-# More
+# Project References
 Project Name: Android Data Visualization

 Source: **android_data_vis.zip** or **github.com/wickapps/Android-Data-Visualization**